servosdesign/rucream/README.md

     - Move file into user/.vscode/extensions (or wherever your extensions are located)
     - Open the added ruCream directory in vscode
     - Click the sidebar then Press `F5`to open a new window with the extension loaded.
-    - Open `File > Preferences > Color Themes` and pick your ruCream theme.
+    - Open `File > Preferences > Color Themes` and pick the ruCream theme.